flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 Provider tag value to match this policy: `azure_rm` and `azure_log`

-Required role and permissions in the provider:
+Required role and permission in the provider:

 Role: